Fish Dog Toy Pattern

 Row 1

-With Color A, Chain 17.
-Starting in second chain from the hook sc across (16)
+With color A, ch 17.
+Starting in the second chain from the hook - sc in each st across, ch 1, turn.
+(16)

-1 Dec, sc in each st across until last two sts, 1 Dec
+1 dec, sc in each st across until the last two sts, 1 dec, ch 1, turn.

 (14) (12) (10) (8) (6) (4)